P: 706-778-8500 x1352

 - Completed application, cover letter, and professional resume (due March 15th)

 - Official transcripts from each college, university, or technical school attended.
-(Final official transcripts due before summer classes begin) Only courses from regionally accredited institutions and foreign institutions approved for semester abroad will be accepted for credit.
-Courses from regionally accredited technical colleges in the State of Georgia may be accepted pursuant to Articulation Agreements between Piedmont University and the specific technical college.
+(Final official transcripts due before summer classes begin) Only courses from accredited institutions and foreign institutions approved for semester abroad will be accepted for credit.
+Courses from accredited technical colleges in the State of Georgia may be accepted pursuant to Articulation Agreements between Piedmont University and the specific technical college.

 - Copy of immunization records, including Hepatitis B and a two-step TB skin test (within 12 months)